 Best Tapas in Sitges

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.
+As an Amazon Associate I earn from qualifying purchases.
+For information on how this may impact your privacy rights, please consult my privacy policy.

 The Best Tapas in Sitges

-Bars with seafront views and people-watching sidewalks are plentiful, so deciding where to go is based moreso on where your nose leads, and where there’s space for you.
+In Sitges, bars with seafront views and people-watching sidewalks are plentiful, so deciding where to go is based moreso on where your nose leads, and where there’s space for you.

 That said, make reservations when you can at these places, or pop in and hope to grab a spot at the bar or a coveted table.